 Welcome to my page.
 I am a tenured associate professor of Turkish Language and Literature in the Department of World Languages and Literatures at Portland State University.
-Currently, I also serve as the associate chair of my department.

 I have been a Portlander since 1997 but I am originally a native of Ankara, Turkey.
 I have also studied and lived in Izmir and Istanbul.
 These three cities are among the largest in Turkey today, Ankara being the country's capital.
 In addition to Turkey, I have also traveled and researched in Europe, most notably in Holland and Germany.